 If you feel you have concrete, logical reasons for breaking up with your mechanic, such as poorly performed work, inconsistencies with repair costs and results or overpricing, stand your ground.
 Kindly but firmly explain why you are moving on, shake his or hand firmly and part ways.

-If you moved to a new location and had no time to call your mechanic, you’ve essentially moved on without notice.
 Mechanics understand there is turnover with their customers moving away.
 On the flip side, there are new customers moving into their territory, so it’s not a big hit on their business.
-Some of us prefer to avoid confrontation or simply don’t have the time for it, so act as if you’ve moved from the area and not reach out to your mechanic at all.
+Some of us prefer to avoid confrontation or simply don’t have the time for it, so act as if you’ve moved from the area and don’t reach out to your mechanic at all.
 Simple enough.
 Now you can find the right mechanic for your car.

 Remember that your car deserves to have a good, kind, professional mechanic taking care of it and there’s no need to settle for mediocrity.
 (That goes for your own little heart too, by the way).
-Looking for a new mechanic?
+Looking for a new auto repair shop?
 Give Openbay a try and compare top mechanics in your area.